wp-plugins/basic-google-maps-placemarks/readme.txt

 }
 `

-Then create a bgmp-style.css file inside your theme directory and put your styles there.
+Then create a bgmp-style.css file inside your theme directory or a [child theme](http://codex.wordpress.org/Child_Themes) and put your styles there.
 If you'd prefer, you could also just make it an empty file and put the styles in your main style.css, but either way you need to register and enqueue a style with the `bgmp_style` handle, because the plugin checks to make sure the CSS and JavaScript files are loaded before embedding the map.

-= I get an error when using do_shortcode() to call the map shortcode = For efficiency, the plugin only loads the required JavaScript, CSS and markup files on pages where it detects the map shortcode is being called.
-It's not possible to detect when [do_shortcode()](http://codex.wordpress.org/Function_Reference/do_shortcode) is used, so you need to manually let the plugin know to load the files by adding this code to your theme:
+= I get an error when using do_shortcode() to call the map shortcode = See the instructions on [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).

-`
-function my_theme_name_bgmp_shortcode_check()
-{
-	global $post;

-	$shortcodePageSlugs = array(
-		'first-page-slug',
-		'second-page-slug',
-		'hello-world'
-	);

-	if( $post )
-		if( in_array( $post->post_name, $shortcodePageSlugs ) )
-			add_filter( 'bgmp_map-shortcode-called', '__return_true' );
-}
-add_action( 'wp', 'my_theme_name_bgmp_shortcode_check' );
-`

-Copy and paste that into your theme's *functions.php* file, update the function names and filter arguments, and then add the slugs of any pages/posts containing the map to $shortcodePageSlugs.
-If you're using it on the home page, the slug will be 'home'.

-This only works if the file that calls do_shortcode() is [registered as a page template](http://codex.wordpress.org/Pages#Creating_Your_Own_Page_Templates) and assigned to a page.

-= How can I force the info. window width and height to always be the same size? = Add the following styles to your theme's style.css file:
+= How can I force the info. window width and height to always be the same size? = Add the following styles to your theme's style.css file or a [child theme](http://codex.wordpress.org/Child_Themes):

 `
 .bgmp_placemark